vembrane/vembrane/README.md

 ### Filter expression
-The filter expression can be any valid python expression that evaluates to `bool`.
+The filter expression can be any valid python expression that evaluates to a value of *type* `bool`.
+If you want to use truthy values, you need to wrap the expression in `bool()`, or aggregate multiple values via `any()` or `all()`.

 However, functions and symbols available have been restricted to the following:

  * `all`, `any`
  * `abs`, `len`, `max`, `min`, `round`, `sum`